-Placement for All Programs [rev. 2016-2017]
+Placement for All Programs [rev. 2020-2021]

 In a program that requires placement for graduation, students who fail a placement may be permitted to repeat the same placement course once, if space permits.
 If a student fails that same placement for the second time, they will be required to withdraw from the program for a period of two semesters and will adhere to conditions to return.
 These conditions, which are determined by the Associate Dean or Campus Dean for the program, may include, but are not limited to, repetition of identified courses, or completion of new course(s).
-When conditions have been met, and the student has completed the two semester withdrawal period, he/she may be permitted to make one more attempt at successfully completing the placement.
-If the student is unsuccessful in placement for a third time, they will be required to withdraw from the program.
+When conditions have been met, and the student has completed the two semester withdrawal period, they may be permitted to make one more attempt at successfully completing the placement.
+If the student fails a placement for a third time, they will be required to withdraw from the program.
 This policy includes courses taken through Distance and/or Continuing Education.
-Students should be aware that the 200% rule for completion of the program is in effect and re-application to the program may be required before the third attempt at a placement.
+Students should be aware that the 200% rule for completion of the program is in effect.
+For re-admission policies, see Section 3.7 Re-Admission.